openpnp/openpnp/Motion-Controller-Firmware.md

-## Controllers and Firmwares for Advanced Motion Control
+## Controllers and associated Firmware for Advanced Motion Control

-This page list Controllers and Firmwares that are known to be compatible with [[GcodeAsyncDriver]] and [[Advanced Motion Control]] features.
-Other controllers may also support the needed features, if you think your controller can do it, please [contact us in the user group](https://groups.google.com/forum/#!forum/openpnp).
+This page lists Controllers and associated Firmware that are known to be compatible with [[GcodeAsyncDriver]] and [[Advanced Motion Control]] features.
+Other controllers may also support the needed features, if you think your controller provides the needed features, please [contact us in the user group](https://groups.google.com/forum/#!forum/openpnp).

 ### Key Features